 - Number of candidates on a slate.
-A slate can consist of two or more candidates, provided that there are no more slate members than the number of delegates that the local can elect.
+A slate can consist of two or more candidates, provided that there are no more slate members than the number of candidates that the local can elect.
 For example, if your local can send five delegates, a slate can have two, three, four or five members.
 No candidate is permitted to run on more than one slate.
 A candidate cannot be required to run as a member of a slate. - Slate names.
 Slates may choose slate names that are associated with IBT international office candidates.
-Slates may not choose names that designate incumbency.

-- Slate declaration.
+Slates may not choose names that designate incumbency. - Slate declaration.
 A slate is formed when each candidate on the slate signs a declaration of intent to be part of a slate.
-A sample Slate Declaration (Election Supervisor Form 10) is included in Tab 8 and can be found at www.ibtvote.org/forms/ - Filing and filing deadlines.
+A sample Slate Declaration (Election Supervisor Form 10) is included in Tab 9 and can be found at www.ibtvote.org/forms - Filing and filing deadlines.
 Slate declaration forms must be submitted to the Secretary-Treasurer of the local union.
 A copy should be sent to OES.
 Slate declaration forms should be filed at the earliest possible date.
 The last day a slate declaration will be accepted is the third day after the nomination meeting.
 Amended declarations may be filed adding additional candidates, provided that the above deadline is met. - Once a candidate declares his/her intent to run as a member of a slate, he/she cannot retract this declaration.
-Should one or more members of a slate be found ineligible to run, this will not affect the eligibility of the remaining members of the slate. - Article VIII of the Rules contains all of the provisions regarding slates.
+Should one or more members of a slate be found ineligible to run, this will not affect the eligibility of the remaining members of the slate.

+Article VIII of the Rules contains all of the provisions regarding slates.

-VII NOMINATION MEETING
+VII.
+NOMINATION MEETING

 Aside from an accurate ballot count, the nomination meeting is the most critical part of the election process.
 The Election Officer conducted nomination meetings in 1991 and 1996.
 Under the Rules, locals now conduct their own nomination meetings.
 Your nomination meeting must be open, fair, and democratic.
 It also must be seen as open, fair, and democratic.
+No-member who is a candidate for delegate or alternate delegate may chair the nomination meeting.